axibase/atsd/administration/user-authorization.md

 ### Inserting Data for New Entities

-Since non-existent entities cannot be assigned to a group, the `All Entities: Write` permission is required to create entities either in the user interface or by inserting data via API.
+Since non-existent entities cannot be assigned to a group, the `All Entities: Write` permission is required to create entities either in the web interface or by inserting data via API.
 User with a `API_DATA_WRITE` role but without the `All Entities: Write` permission are able to insert data only for existing entities.

 ### Wildcard Requests